Analyze the 2025 Coinbase breach affecting 69K+ users. Learn financial impact, security lessons, and prevention strategies.

 Zyphe was built from the ground up to eliminate those risks.
 User data is fragmented and encrypted in personal vaults.
 Key computations happen inside secure environments that don’t retain any data.
 There is no backdoor.
 When audits are required, threshold encryption ensures that only authorized parties can access the minimal amount of required data.
 Not even Zyphe can access user information without multi-party authorization.

 Unlike legacy systems that force repeated identity verification and burden users with friction, Zyphe allows one-click, reusable credentials.
-The result is a drastically better onboarding experience, lower compliance overhead, and far lower exposure to breach risk.
+The result is a drastically better onboarding experience, lower compliance overhead, and significantly reduces the danger of data leaks.

 Companies using Zyphe have reported up to a 70% reduction in onboarding drop-off and an estimated 39% savings in compliance-related costs.
 Setup takes less than 15 minutes, with no engineering lift required.
 Because no sensitive data is stored centrally, the risk of breach or misuse is virtually eliminated.